-Limited English-speaking skills will not be a barrier to admission or participation in vocational education.
+Limited English-speaking skills will not be a barrier to admission or participation in Career and Technical Education.
 The primary requirements for admission are an established interest in pursuing a career in the chosen occupational field and the ability to meet the requirements for entry-level employment in that field of work.

-Disabled students are encouraged to participate in vocational education programs in our District.
-In virtually all cases, accommodations can be made to modify the program or the facility to allow for participation by disabled students.
+Students with disabilities are encouraged to participate in Career and Technical Education programs in our District.
+In all cases, accommodations can be made to modify the program or the facility to allow for participation.

-Pima County Joint Technical Education District
+Pima Joint Technical Education District

-The Pima County JTED was established in July 2006 to provide students with expanded Career and Technical Education (CTE) options.
-The JTED provides students with additional CTE program offerings and the ability to learn using industry standard equipment at their home high school as well as an opportunity for students to participate in CTE programs outside of their home high school.
+The Pima JTED was established in July 2006 to provide students with expanded Career and Technical Education (CTE) options.
+The JTED provides students with additional CTE program offerings outside of their home high school.
+The JTED partners with the District to provide a diverse offering of courses that provide hands on learning along with rigorous academic content creating college and career ready students.

-CTE programs that will be offered through the Pima County JTED at their central sites for the 2019-2020 school year include 3D Animation and Game Design, Information Technology, Health Care Foundations, Heath Care Pathway Programs, Personal Assistant Caregiver, Licensed Nursing Assistant, Registered Medical Assistant, Advanced Registered Medical Assistant, Medical Records Technology, Physical Therapy Technician, Cosmetology, Culinary Arts, Early Childhood Education, Automotive Technology, Aviation Technology, Construction Technology, Energy Technology, Heavy Equipment Operations, HVAC, Precision Manufacturing and Mechatronics, and Advanced Precision Manufacturing.
+CTE programs that will be offered through the Pima County JTED at their central sites for the 2022-2023 school year include 3D Animation and Game Design, Information Technology, Health Care Foundations, Heath Care Pathway Programs, Personal Assistant Caregiver, Licensed Nursing Assistant, Registered Medical Assistant, Advanced Registered Medical Assistant, Medical Records Technology, Physical Therapy Technician, Cosmetology, Culinary Arts, Early Childhood Education, Automotive Technology, Aviation Technology, Construction Technology, Energy Technology, Heavy Equipment Operations, HVAC, Precision Manufacturing and Mechatronics, Advanced Precision Manufacturing, Veterinary Science, Law, Public Safety, and Security, Fire Service, and Welding.